anreitersimon/Medbrain-Tutorial/STEP6-3.md

-### Implementing PatientMedicationsViewController -  Generating instructions for prescriptions
+# Step 6.3 - Implementing PatientMedicationsViewController - Generating instructions for prescriptions

 When displaying a list-item in the `PatientMedicationsViewController` as well as in the `MedicationDetailViewController` instructions should be shown.